Loading, please wait...

 Things to AVOID in the Caribbean

 Don't disturb the turtle nests - It is a criminal offence to disturb a nesting turtle, with fines and prison sentences imposed.
-Most normal people will of course have no desire to deliberately disturb these peaceful creatures, but it's best to be aware of the law so you can be sure not to break it even accidentally.
+Most normal people will, of course, have no desire to deliberately disturb these peaceful creatures, but it's best to be aware of the law so you can be sure not to break it even accidentally.

-Beach fires aren't allowed - Sadly, it's against the law to light a fire on the beach in the Caribbean - so no beach bonfires parties unfortunately...
+Beach fires aren't allowed - Sadly, it's against the law to light a fire on the beach in the Caribbean - so no beach bonfires parties, unfortunately...

 Places to visit in the Caribbean

 Bequia in St.Vincent and the Grenadines - One of the 32 islands that make up the Grenadines, Bequia is a little tricky to get to and because of that, it's a lot less well-developed compared to the other Caribbean islands.
-However, if your choosing to stay here, you'll experience the real, unfiltered Caribbean charm.
+However, if you're choosing to stay here, you'll experience the real, unfiltered Caribbean charm.

 Barbados - With some beautiful botanical gardens, historical buildings and turtle watching - Barbados offers the perfect blend of history, culture, and paradisean bliss.

 Dominican Republic - With a varied terrain of highlands, rainforests and Savannahs, and boasting the tallest mountain in the Caribbean, the Dominican Republic is well worth a visit.
 Known for its top class golfing resorts, it's the perfect retreat for fans of the sport.